 The fittings were slightly simpler in this model although in terms of materials, trim and finishing the 912E is of high Porsche quality, decided American Road & Track magazine.
 Their test driver notched a 9.7 second 0-60 time, calling the E the prototypical road car: comfortable where the (Turbo) Carrera is harsh, rational where the Carrera is excessive.

-Thirty three years later, 912E owners describe the car as practical yet sporty.
+Thirty nine years later, 912E owners describe the car as practical yet sporty.
 Simple yet sophisticated.

 The 912Es have proven their reliability, and shown themselves to be essentially bulletproof in every respect.
 I know of no inherent problems, other than the hassle of having to maintain an antiquated pollution control system in Sunny California.